-As an early childhood educator, I’ve had the opportunity to observe young children at various developmental stages in their lives.
+Do you want to raise children who love to read?
+As an early childhood educator and a homeschooling mom, I’ve had the opportunity to observe young children at various developmental stages in their lives.
 A universal similarity that I’ve noticed in almost all children is that they love books.

 What is it that makes books so appealing to young children?
 Perhaps it’s the colourful pictures or the one-on-one time that is shared with an adult.
 Perhaps it’s the rhythmic movement of a story or the setting that is cast in the story.
 Whatever the reason… children like books.

 As a parent, it is our responsibility to foster a love for literacy in our children.
 How do we do this?
-Here are some tips on how to raise a child who loves to read!Check out these fabulous tips on how to raise a child who loves to read!
+Here are some tips for how to raise a child who loves to read!Check out these fabulous tips on how to raise children who love to read!
 Click To Tweet

 Introduce books and reading at infancy.